-As of July 1, 2011, HPOPS has a total market value of about \$3.53 billion.
+As of July 1, 2012, HPOPS has a total market value of about \$3.57 billion.
 Financial information was gathered from the HPOPS staff.

 Our Report includes a number of Exhibits related to plan assets.
 Table 8 under Section III of our Report shows how the total market value is distributed among the various classes of investments.
-Currently, 26.7% of invested assets are held in equities, compared with 32.2% last year and compared with a 33.5% investment policy target.
-27.5% of invested assets are held in fixed income securities, compared with 24.0% last year and compared with a 28.5% investment policy target.
+Currently, 19.7% of invested assets are held in equities, compared with 26.7% last year and compared with a 33.5% investment policy target.
+22.9% of invested assets are held in fixed income securities, compared with 27.5% last year and compared with a 28.5% investment policy target.

-Table 9 under Section III of our Report shows a reconciliation of the market values between the beginning and end of FY2011.
+Table 9 under Section III of our Report shows a reconciliation of the market values between the beginning and end of FY2012.

-During FY2011, the dollar-weighted total investment return on the market value of assets (MVA) was 20.99%, net of expenses, as shown in Table 11 under Section III of our Report.
+During FY2012, the dollar-weighted total investment return on the market value of assets (MVA) was 2.83%, net of expenses, as shown in Table 11 under Section III of our Report.
+The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2012 was 2.99%.

 In determining the contribution rates and funded status of the System, an actuarial value of assets (AVA) is used, rather than the market value of assets.
 The AVA recognizes 20% of the difference between the projected actuarial value (based on the annual assumed 8.50% investment return rate) and the market value at the valuation date.
-This is an approximation of 5-year smoothing and is intended to help reduce the volatility of the contribution rates from year to year.
+This is an approximation of five year smoothing and is intended to help reduce the volatility of the contribution rates from year to year.

 The development of the AVA is shown in Table 10 under Section III of our Report.
-The AVA is \$3.72 billion.
-The AVA is 105.3% of the MVA, compared to 118.7% last year.
+The AVA is \$3.89 billion.
+The AVA is 109.0% of the MVA, compared to 105.3% last year.

 In addition to the market return, Table 11 also shows the return on the actuarial value of assets for HPOPS.
-For FY2011, this return was 7.16%.
-Because this is less than the assumed 8.50% investment return, an actuarial loss occurred increasing the unfunded actuarial accrued liabilities of the System by \$47 million as detailed in Table 12.
+For FY2012, this return was 6.32%.
+Because this is less than the assumed 8.50% investment return, an actuarial loss occurred increasing the unfunded actuarial accrued liabilities of the System by \$80 million.
 Table 13 shows a historical summary of market and actuarial return rates in recent years.